yabinmeng/nosqlbench-build-docs/site/content/workloads_101/11_named_scenarios.md

 _However_, if you are doing advanced scripting across multiple systems, you can actually provide a `workload=` parameter particularly to use another workload description in your test.

-**NOTE:**
-This is a powerful feature for workload automation and organization.
+👉 This is a powerful feature for workload automation and organization.
 However, it can get unwieldy quickly.
 Caution is advised for deep-linking too many scenarios in a workspace, as there is no mechanism for keeping them in sync when small changes are made.